Minor in Geosciences (Geography)

 Related Programs

-Students pursuing a Minor in Geosciences (Geography) often explore related programs that align with their academic interests and career objectives.
-Fort Hays State University offers complementary minors, majors, and certificates that broaden geographic knowledge with interdisciplinary skills and technical expertise.
+Students pursuing a Minor in Geosciences (Geography) often explore related programs that align with their academic and career goals.
+Fort Hays State University offers complementary majors, minors, and certificates that expand geographic knowledge while building interdisciplinary skills and technical expertise.

 - B.S. in Geosciences (Geology)